 Your paychecks (assuming you have work) flow in, and your payments (for food, housing and everything else) flow out.

 For many of us, the COVID-19 pandemic has torn a hole in our finances, mucking everything up.
-Whatever has your cash flow bottled up, we’ve got six suggestions for improving it, one step at a time.
+Whatever has your cash flow bottled up, we’ve got several suggestions for improving it, one step at a time.

 1. Stop Paying Your Credit Card Company

 Credit card debt will destroy your cash flow.
 And the truth is, your credit card company doesn’t really care.
 It’s just getting rich by ripping you off with high interest rates.
 But a website called AmOne wants to help.

 If you owe your credit card companies $50,000 or less, AmOne will match you with a low-interest loan you can use to pay off every single one of your balances.